justinmichaud/scala-monad-worksheets/PRESENTER.md

 (this is a Future[Try[List[Post]]])

 First, let's fill in parsePosts.
 We have a List[JValue], as well as something that takes a JValue and produces a Try[Post].
-We need a Try[List[Post]].
+We need a Try[List[Post]], so let's do a bit of type-driven development.

 ---